-“Transformation 8: Contemporary Works in Small Metals” is the 2011 edition of the Elizabeth R. Raphael Founder’s Prize series, which recognizes excellence in the field of contemporary craft.
-It features the work of 33 internationally recognized and emerging artists, and highlights outstanding examples of contemporary works in small metals and jewelry.
-As with the previous shows, this exhibition continues the theme of “Transformation,” an appropriate focus for an exhibition honoring Elizabeth Raphael, a woman who believed passionately in the transformative power of art to change lives.
+“Transformation 8: Contemporary Works in Small Metals” was the 2011 edition of the Elizabeth R. Raphael Founder’s Prize series, which recognizes excellence in the field of contemporary craft.
+It featured the work of 33 internationally recognized and emerging artists, and highlighted outstanding examples of contemporary works in small metals and jewelry.
+As with the previous shows, this exhibition continued the theme of “Transformation,” an appropriate focus for an exhibition honoring Elizabeth Raphael, a woman who believed passionately in the transformative power of art to change lives.

 The $5,000 Raphael Prize was awarded to Meghan Patrice Riley for her necklace “Interstitial.”
 The jurors also awarded a $1,000 second prize to Mari Ishikawa, a Japanese-born artist currently working in Germany, for her “Parallel World,” a deeply expressive brooch in silver and Japanese kozo paper.
 Honorable mentions were awarded to the seminal metals artist Bob Ebendorf and emerging artist Daniel DiCaprio.